challenger532/redux-bus/README.md

 ### TODO
 - [x] create pre defined handler for saving offline dispatched actions
 - [ ] create pre defined handler for delaying actions for specific period
+- [ ] create pre defined handler for debouncing actions for specific type
 - [ ] add some docs about usage with redux-ack
+- [ ] connect with redux-form
 - [x] add tests

 ### Examples